stimulusreflex/cable_ready/README.md

 cable_ready_broadcast "MyChannel", set_attribute: [{
   selector: "string", # required - string containing one or more CSS selectors separated by commas
   name:     "string", # required - the attribute to set
-  value:    "string", # [null]   - the value to assign to the attribute }]
+  value:    "string"  # [null]   - the value to assign to the attribute }]
 ```